 Nutrition for Neurological Health

-A nutrition plan that is rich in omega 3 fatty acids specifically DHA (DOCOSAHEXAENOIC ACID) helps nourish the brain.
-Then vitamin E to reduce inflammation and acetylcholine, a neurotransmitter for the nervous system found in many parts of the body that specifically helps with memory function and physiological function.
+A nutrition plan that is rich in omega-3 fatty acids, specifically DHA (DOCOSAHEXAENOIC ACID) helps nourish the brain.
+Then vitamin E reduces inflammation and acetylcholine, a neurotransmitter for the nervous system found in many parts of the body that specifically helps with memory function and physiological function.

 Healthy Fat Sources Include

 Recommended daily intake of at least 1000 mg for women and 2000 mg for men for DHA